Zephyr-Goriely/logistic_growth/README.md

   scale_y_continuous(trans='log10')

 ## The trend of the model aligns well with the data but finds the starting pouplation size estimate to be too large which causes a lag in the model against the data

+# Results

+### In this exercise I have estimated the values of starting population size (N0), population growth rate (r), and carrying capacity (K) using our simplifying assumptions of a logistic population model to adjust the trend from the experimental data.
+The data used in this analysis was taken from the experiment1.csv file that was provided.
+These esitmations were produced as follows:
+### N0 = 6.903e+00
+### r = 9.990e-03
+### K = 5.903e+10
+### Following, I plotted the model and data together to see if the population growth model fits the data.
+The results show that the data does align with the trend of the estimated population growth model, however, there is a little bit of delay caused by the difference in the true and estiamted starting population size.